1940 Lance Claudel

 Purchased at “The Wheel” in the Bronx

-Claudel built this particular bike for a guy named John Orth, and it was probably the last frame that he built before the war.
-It is a beautiful piece of work, but you can see that there are differences from his earlier bikes.
-Not quite as detail-oriented, this bike may have been made for a more modest price, or it may show that Claudel was just getting a bit tired.
+This one is not quite as detail-oriented as a lot of the earlier Claudel bikes, perhaps reflecting that this bike was produced for a more modest price, or it may show that Lance was just getting a bit tired of all of the cutting and filing.
 The lugs aren’t quite as crisp as his earlier bikes, and some of the finishing touches (like a head badge) were skipped.